 What is implied volatility?

-We can also estimate the expected future volatility of a security using an option pricing model, which is called implied volatility.
-High implied volatility could indicate that the stock price is expected to move more sharply, providing higher positive or negative returns.
-Conversely, when the implied volatility is low, lower positive or negative returns can be expected for a given period.
+We can estimate the future volatility, or implied volatility, of security using an option pricing model.
+A high implied volatility would indicate that a stock price is expected to move sharply, thereby providing higher positive or negative returns.
+Contrarily, with low implied volatility, lower positive or negative returns can be expected.